-Baptiso to Immerse concerns a sublime day of flying in Bernard Preston's glider; a chapter from Bats in my Belfry.
+Baptiso to Immerse concerns a sublime day of flying in Bernard Preston's glider; it is chapter 16 from Bats in my Belfry.

 I was first baptised, aged three months, into a pagan family so it didn’t really count.
 The bishops didn’t approve of my theology when, at the second visit to the font I was baptised, aged nineteen, into Christ.
 The third time?
 In my dotage, into humility.
 It happened one Saturday like this.